CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 - **Environment template** — `env.template` with `{{placeholders}}` for host-specific values
 - **Per-host variables** — `hosts/{name}/vars.yaml` with secrets and host-specific values (encrypted by git-crypt)
 - **Host inventory** — `hosts.yaml` defining all servers and their roles
-- **Extensions and skins** — tracked as git submodules, pinned to specific versions
+- **Extensions and skins** — tracked as git submodules pinned to specific versions, or as regular files for custom extensions without their own repository
 - **Custom files** — `custom/` directory for Dockerfiles, scripts, or other deployment files
 - **Orchestrator overrides** — `docker-compose.override.yml` (if present)
 - **Public assets** — `public_assets/` directory (logos, favicons)